HedgehogDevelopment/HedgehogDevelopment.github.io/razl/connections.markdown

 * Machine - The name of the machine hosting the Sitecore instance
 * Razl Version - The version of the web service used by the connection
 * Sites - A list of sites available on the Sitecore instance

+### Importing and Exporting connections

+Sometimes multiple developers would like to connect to the same instance of Sitecore using Razl.
+A developer can now export a connection to Sitecore to a file.
+This file may be imported into another developers instance of Razl so the connection settings are shared between the developers.
+Please note, both developers need to be running the same instance of Razl.